Roboskel-Manipulation/openpose_3D_localization/README.md

 * https://github.com/gstavrinos/tf_based_on_ar_marker

+Note: The zed_wrapper package, which is also a dependency, has not been added to the package.xml, in order to allow for easier compilation.
+You will need to install it if you are planning to use a ZED camera.

 ## Contents

 * **openpose_ros_receiver**: Receive the OpenPose output's skeletons and transform their keypoints coordinates from the camera coordinate frame to the robot coordinate frame.